shikhap04/project3/README.md

   - Weather Condition: Will search for a given weather condition, options to input are Cler, Few, Scat, and OVCT which means clear, few clouds, scattered clouds, and    overcast clouds respectively
   - Injury Type: Will search for worst injury type, options to input are None, Minr, Sers, and Fatl, which mean no injuries, minor injuries, serious injuries, and fatal injuries respecitvely.

 Print Top X: Prompts for a number, X, so that it can display the top X accidents that meet the current criteria.
-Prints the top X injuries if no parameters have been set.
+Prints the top X accidents by injury count if no parameters have been set.
 Also will print time in microseconds that each sort took.

 Print All: Displays all accidents that meet the current criteria.
 Prints all accidents in dataset if no parameters have been set.
 Also will print time in microseconds that each sort took.

-Set Info Style: Allows you to choose style of information printed, default is 2.
+Set Info Style: Allows you to choose style of information printed with the default being 2.
 - 1: Whole Node (EVID, NTSB, Date, Time, City, State, Longitude, Latitude, Weather Condition, Worst injury type, Number of Injuries, Aircraft Model)
     EVID: 20110412X23201 NTSB: DCA11LA045 Date: 4/12/2011 06:00 Location: Jamaica, NY Coordinates: 403821N, 0734722W Weather: FEW Worst Injury: NONE- 576 Aircraft: CRJ
-- 2: Info (EVID, Date, Time, City, State, Weather Condition, Worst injury type, Number of Injuries, Aircraft Model)
+- 2: General Info (EVID, Date, Time, City, State, Weather Condition, Worst injury type, Number of Injuries, Aircraft Model)
     EVID: 20110412X23201 Date: 4/12/2011 06:00  Location: Jamaica, NY  Weather: FEW  Worst Injury: NONE: 576  Plane: CRJ
-- 3: Important Info (Date, Time, City, State, Worst injury type, Number of Injuries)
+- 3: Critical Info (Date, Time, City, State, Worst injury type, Number of Injuries)
     Date: 4/12/2011 06:00  Location: Jamaica, NY  Worst Injury: NONE: 576

 Help: Displays a short list of command options and their descriptions

-Size: Returns the size of searched data
+Current Data Info: Prints the size of searched data, current info style, number of inputs and list of parameters and their values

 Reset: Resets the program so that the searched data and inputs is cleared and the info style is set to default.